 Notebook Notes – In this station, parents write a note to their child in one of their notebooks for them to find!

 Teacher Prep: Make sure there is a notebook or two at each student’s desk, and something to write with.
-If you don’t have desks and use individual bins like I did (you can read about that HERE), don’t worry, you’ll see an option for you in the freebie!
+If you don’t have desks and use individual bins like I did (you can read about my classroom set up HERE), don’t worry, you’ll see an option for you in the freebie!

 Guess Who? – This is SO fun!
 Parents will have to read clues and guess which mystery student is their child.

-Teacher Prep: Print out page 5 of this Create Inspire Teach Freebie and have each student fill it out with 7 facts about themselves.
+Teacher Prep: Print out page 5 of the Open House Freebie and have each student fill it out with 7 facts about themselves.
 While they’re doing that, snap a photo of each student and send it to your printer (or upload them to a store for printing).
 Fold construction paper in half, and attach the clues on the outside and the students’ photos on the inside!
 Hang these in a place where parents can see and interact with them!

 Kid Quiz – A classic Open House activity that kiddos and parents love equally!